 - People thrown clear from a collision are able to walk away from danger.

 The chance of surviving a car collision is 45 percent greater if you are buckled IN the car.
 If your vehicle is hit from the side, staying in the vehicle will prevent you from being thrown into the path of another car, through the windshield, or onto the pavement.
-The truth from the National Highway Traffic Safety Association (NHTSA): Approximately 75 percent of passenger car occupants in the US who were ejected from the vehicle in a collision did not survive.
-In addition, at least 10,000 lives are saved across the country each year due to the use of seatbelts.52
+The truth from the National Highway Traffic Safety Association (NHTSA): Approximately 49 percent of passenger car occupants in the US who were killed in vehicle collisions in 2014 were not retrained.4

 Safety belts help protect occupants in six ways: